 An objective is a measure of your satisfaction with possible outcomes.
 It might be net present value, lives saved, or EBITDA, or more generally, "utility".
 Usually, the decision maker is trying to find decisions to maximize (or minimize) the objective.
-Often an objective combines multiple subobjectives or attributes, which may be in conflict -- such as energy costs, benefits, and environmental and health risks.
-Usually, the objective is uncertain, decision analysts suggest maximizing the expected value, or more generally expected utility, based on risk preference.
+Often an objective combines multiple subobjectives or attributes, which may be in conflict -- such as energy costs, and environmental and health risks.
+Usually, when the objective is uncertain, decision analysts suggest maximizing the expected value, or more generally expected utility, based on risk preference.

 A general variable is a deterministic function of the quantities it depends on.